Animated stretch preview.

 - 3Press evenly through the hands.
 Pedal slowly and let the back of each leg wake up.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how calves feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how calves feels before repeating or switching sides.

 Press evenly through the hands.
 Pedal slowly and let the back of each leg wake up.